 DAVID RECTOR has been a Director of the Company since February 2002.
 Mr. Rector also serves as a director of Fullcom Technologies, Inc. and Return Assured, Inc. Since 1985, Mr. Rector has been the Principal of The David Stephen Group, which provides enterprise consulting services to emerging and developing companies in a variety of industries.
 From 1983 until 1985, Mr. Rector served as President and General Manager of Sunset Designs, Inc. ("Sunset Designs"), a domestic and international manufacturer and marketer of consumer product craft kits, and a wholly-owned subsidiary of Reckitt & Coleman N.A.
-From 1980 until 1983, Mr. Rector served as the Director of Marketing of Sunset Designs.
-From 1971 until 1980, Mr. Rector served in progressive roles in both the financial and product marketing departments of Crown Zellerbach Corporation, a multi-billion dollar pulp and paper industry corporation.
-Mr. Rector received a Bachelor of Science degree in business/finance from Murray State College in 1969.
+From 1980 until financial and product marketing departments of Crown Zellerbach Corporation, a multi-billion dollar pulp and paper industry corporation.
+Mr. Rector received a Bachelor of Science degree in business/finance from Murray State University in 1969.